utzcoz/utzcoz.github.io/_posts/2020-04-02-Introduce-SystemUI-OverviewProxyService.markdown

 ## Show recents

-Desipte of using `ALT + TAB`, or clicking recents app button in navigation bar to show recents app, they will call the `PhoneWindowManager.showRecentApps(boolean)` to show the recents app.
+Despite of using `ALT + TAB`, or clicking recents app button in navigation bar to show recents app, they will call the `PhoneWindowManager.showRecentApps(boolean)` to show the recents app.
 And later sequence is as following diagram:

 ```
      ,------------------.          ,----------.          ,------------.          ,-------.          ,------------------------------.